 Manufacturing begins with the initial melting and mixing and continues through the bending and coating stages.
 Coating includes all processes that protect or enhance the value of the material to which the coating is applied.

 A certificate of compliance from the manufacturer, not the contractor, showing compliance with Buy America requirements must accompany products with steel or iron content.
 Verify receipt of the required certificates of compliance and mill test reports.

-Buy America requirements do not apply to a minimal use of steel and iron materials incorporated in the work as specified in Section 6-1.04C, “Steel and Iron Materials,” of the Standard Specifications.
+Buy America requirements do not apply to a minimal use of steel and iron materials incorporated in the work as specified in Section 6-1.04C, “Steel and Iron Materials,” of the specifications.

 Before incorporating foreign steel and iron materials into the work, the contractor must submit documentation regarding the quantity and value of the foreign steel and iron to the resident engineer.
+Note that the value of such materials is to include transportation costs to the project.
 Review the documentation to determine if it supports the minimum-use rule before allowing the material to be incorporated into the project.
-If the minimum-use rule applies, approve the exception in writing.
+If the minimum-use rule applies (greater of $2,500 or 0.1 percent of the total bid), approve the exception in writing.
 This applies as a one-time total exemption for each contract and not for each purchase.
-File the documentation, exceptions, and a running total of the value of minimum-use foreign steel and iron under Category 41, “Report of Inspection of Material.”
+File the documentation, exceptions, and a running total of the value of minimum-use foreign steel and iron in Category 41, “Report of Inspection of Material.”

-Approval by FHWA of the waiver is required prior to allowing foreign steel or iron that exceeds the minimum-use rule into the project.
-Lack of an FHWA-approved waiver can result in the loss of all federal funds for the project.
+Approval by FHWA of the Buy America waiver is required before allowing foreign materials or products into the project.
+Using the foreign materials or products without an FHWA-approved waiver may result in the loss of all federal funds for the project.

 The contractor must submit the following information to the resident engineer when requesting a waiver to Buy America requirements: